ItsVidhi07/ProgressBridge/README.md

 Screenshots of the current prototype can be added here to make the repository easier to understand.

-Recommended screenshots:
+Recommended Screenshots

 1. Dashboard
 2. Schedule of Works
 3. Verification Desk

-Example:
+After adding a "screenshots/" folder to the repository:

+screenshots/
+├── dashboard.png
+├── schedule.png
+└── verification.png

+Use:

 ## 📸 Preview

 ### Dashboard

 ![ProgressBridge Dashboard](screenshots/dashboard.png)

 ### Schedule of Works

 ![Schedule of Works](screenshots/schedule.png)

 ### Verification Desk

 ![Verification Desk](screenshots/verification.png)

 ---

 👥 Team

-ProgressBridge is being developed collaboratively by a student team.
+ProgressBridge is being developed collaboratively by a student team for Smart India Hackathon 2026.

-Areas of contribution include:
+Areas of Contribution

-- Frontend development
+- 🎨 Frontend Development
-- Backend development
+- ⚙️ Backend Development
-- Database design
+- 🗄️ Database Design
-- AI / NLP
+- 🤖 AI / NLP
-- Security
+- 🔐 Security
-- Telemetry
+- 📡 Telemetry
-- Testing
+- 🧪 Testing
-- Deployment
+- 🚀 Deployment

 ---

 🏆 Project Goal

+ProgressBridge aims to demonstrate how:

+Frontend
+   +
+Backend APIs
+   +
+Database
+   +
+AI / NLP
+   +
+Security
+   +
+Telemetry
+   +
+Verification
+   ↓
+Infrastructure Monitoring

-ProgressBridge aims to demonstrate how frontend development, backend APIs, databases, AI-assisted matching, security, telemetry, and verification workflows can be combined to address an infrastructure-management problem.
+can be combined to address an infrastructure-management problem.

-The project focuses on a simple principle:
+The project focuses on one simple principle:

 «Connect what is planned, what is reported, and what is reviewed.»